 - USDA generally requires 36 months OR if after 12 months, reestablished credit and an underwriter “waiver”.
 This is completely up to the discretion of the u/w… do you have a good one?

 A Short Sale is an option of a homeowner selling a home for less than the balance on their current mortgages and the mortgagee agrees to a reduced payoff.
 The bank’s decision to allow a Short Sale is typically in lieu of the foreclosure process which can result in heft fees for the bank.
 This process and agreement does not necessarily release the homeowner from the obligation to pay the remaining balance of the loan known as the DEFICIENCY.

 - FHA requires 36 months in most situations.
 If CERTAIN GUIDELINES are met that follow Mortgagee Letter 09-52… the homeowner could qualify for an immediate purchase.
 Did you catch that… RIGHT AWAY.
 This is an important guideline change that is often misunderstood.
 Another complicated option is the FHA Back to Work program that allows for a purchase after 1 year even if there were late payments on the mortgage against the property previously sold short.

 - Fannie Mae guidelines right now require a 72 month seasoning for FULL ELIGIBILITY.
-After 24 months… a borrower could qualify with at least 20% down and after 48 months the maximum LTV is 90%.
 Their “extenuating circumstances” rule may allow someone to only have to put 10% down in as little as 2 yrs.